-If the family is eligible for assistance, the CCHA will notify the family when it extends the invitation to attend the voucher briefing appointment, as discussed in Chapter 5.
+If the family is eligible for assistance, the CCHA will notify the family in writing and schedule a tenant briefing, as discussed in Chapter 5.

 If the CCHA determines that a family is not eligible for the program for any reason, the family must be notified promptly.
 The notice must describe: (1) the reasons for which assistance has been denied, (2) the family's right to an informal review, and (3) the process for obtaining the informal review [24 CFR 982.554 (a)].
 See Chapter 16, for informal review policies and procedures.